benjamin-heasly/gold-lab-nwb-conversions/pipelines/docs/proceed-spike-sorting/README.md

 In addition to the raw `.bin` file, the conversion step will produce a .`json` file of Kilosort ops that you can review and edit.

 Some of these default ops are copied from Kilosort examples and hard-coded into our conversion code [here](https://github.com/benjamin-heasly/plx-to-kilosort/blob/main/plx-to-kilosort/matlab/defaultOpsForPlxFile.m).
+If those hard-coded defaults are not what you want, you can specify the initial ops to use with the `initial_kilosort_ops` pipeline arg.
+See [specifying the initial kilosort ops](#specifying-the-initial-kilosort-ops) below.

 Some of the ops, like `NchanTOT` and `trange`, depend on the original Plexon file and the optional pipeline `args` mentoined above, like `connected`, `plx_t_start`, and `plx_t_end`.